lee-stevens/Clapham-Zoo/Readme.md

 I am Following the course "Build an app with ASPNET Core and Angular from scratch" from [Udemy](https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/).

-It uses a ASP.NET's MVC, for joining the Angular frontend with the ASP.NET SQLite backend
+It uses a ASP.NET's MVC, for joining the Angular frontend with the ASP.NET SQLite backend.

 ## Skills involved